 Three cities redefining paratransit with new technology• 4 min read

-Fed up with traditional services, cities are implementing new systems that allow paratransit and community transport riders more freedom.
+Fed up with traditional services, cities are implementing new systems that allow paratransit riders more freedom.

 “There’s been a recent transformation happening within public transportation where more cities and transit agencies are exploring on-demand microtransit, and now we’re starting to see similar interest in the paratransit sector,” said Alex Lavoie, Global Head of Operations at Via.
 “Updating outdated paratransit has unfortunately not yet been a priority for many transit agencies.
 It needs a tech revolution.”